One-Year Study (Junior Year Abroad)

 - Candidates who are applying from Columbia University, Brown University, Occidental College, Butler University or CalTech in the United States do not apply direct to Pembroke.
 HOWEVER, all candidates must fill in the application form which Pembroke issues for one-year visiting undergraduates.
-This is available either from the Admissions Office, Pembroke College, Cambridge, CB2 1RF, or by downloading the application form.
-Applications by either route for entry in October 2018 must reach us by 31st January 2018.
+This is available either from the Admissions Office, Pembroke College, Cambridge, CB2 1RF, or by downloading the Application Form.

 - Candidates applying on the Pembroke application form must also send an academic transcript or similar document indicating performance to date at university.
 Candidates for all subjects should send us synopses of the courses they are taking in their second year at University and those they took in their first year.

 - Candidates must have completed at least two years of study at their home university before coming into residence in Cambridge.